 Once you're enrolled in Medicare Part A and/or Part B, you qualify for Medicare Part D.

 Most people become eligible for Medicare when they turn 65.
 However, they are only automatically enrolled in Medicare if they began receiving Social Security benefits at least 4 months before their 65th birthday.
 Everyone else must choose to sign up for Medicare.

-Around 15 percent of Medicare beneficiaries qualify due to a disability.
+Around 15% of Medicare beneficiaries qualify due to a disability.
 In this case, you are automatically enrolled in both Parts A and B on your 25th month of collecting Social Security disability benefits.

 Please note that, no matter what your Social Security status is, you will never be automatically enrolled in Medicare Part D.